phredreeq/pfsense-vlan-configuration/README.md

 VLAN 20 → 10.20.20.0/24
 VLAN 30 → 10.30.30.0/24

-This is a professional standard convention — easy to remember and immediately readable in firewall logs and network diagrams.
+This is a professional standard convention to make it easy to remember and immediately readable in firewall logs and network diagrams.

 ### Traffic Flow

 Kali Linux (VLAN 10) tries to reach Ubuntu (VLAN 20):
-Step 1 — Kali sends packet to 10.20.20.x
+Step 1 - Kali sends packet to 10.20.20.x
-Step 2 — Traffic hits VLAN 10 gateway 10.10.10.1
+Step 2 - Traffic hits VLAN 10 gateway 10.10.10.1
-Step 3 — pfSense evaluates inter-VLAN firewall rules Step 4 — Rule allows or blocks based on policy
+Step 3 - pfSense evaluates inter-VLAN firewall rules Step 4 - Rule allows or blocks based on policy
-Step 5 — If allowed — routes to VLAN 20 gateway
+Step 5 - If allowed — routes to VLAN 20 gateway
-Step 6 — Ubuntu receives packet
+Step 6 - Ubuntu receives packet

-Without VLANs — Step 3 and 4 don't exist.
+Without VLANs, step 3 and 4 don't exist.
-With VLANs — pfSense controls everything.
+With VLANs, pfSense controls everything.

 ---